ArdaAras/i94-ssot-data-warehouse/README.md

 * The database needed to be accessed by 100+ people ?

     Amazon Redshift can handle 100+ users easily.

+## Execution

+To execute the project, the following steps must be done **in order**:

+1) Create a redshift cluster in **us-west-2** region and enable public accessibility.
+2) Execute the table creation commands in create_tables.sql file.
+3) Fill the dl.cfg file according to cluster settings.
+4) Create an S3 bucket in **us-west-2** region and set the 'output_data' variable in etl.py to the bucket name.
+5) Get your coffee and run etl.py on terminal.

 ## Author